gjohnston9/meanders/README.md

 # more recent work

-To help with the question of whether a graph of meanders of order *n* under 01 moves is connected, I created a way to draw the entire graph for a given *n*.
-An example of the result for *n*=3 is shown below.<br>
+To help with the question of whether a graph of meanders of order *n* under pairs of 01 moves is connected, I created a way to draw the entire graph for a given *n*.
+The result for *n*=3 is shown below.<br>
 ![](https://raw.githubusercontent.com/greg9381/meanders/master/graphics/01moves_n=3.png)